 Product design is the process of identifying real people with real problems, and using an iterative human-centered design process to create and validate solutions to those problems—thereby helping those real people achieve some sort of goal.

-Today, the term is mostly applied to the tech industry.
+Today, the product design is mostly applied to the tech industry.
 So when we write about products, it’s digital products like apps or websites that help you accomplish something like Facebook or Google Maps.

 It’s not as exclusive as you think.